ketankartoza/catalogue_fork/docs/sphinx/developer-docs/product-schema.rst

 |  remote_thumbnail_url  | models.TextField |
 |  concrete              | False |

+.. note:: **origin_product_id** is not guaranteed to be unique.
+For example when ingestion SPOT catalogs A21 may occur twice (once for A and once for T).

 **Product Date** is the generalised date for the product.
 This may be equivalent to the product_acquisition_start of sensor based products, the mid-point between  product_acquisition_start and  product_acquisition_end for